-In this guide, you will find information on how to get the best possible output and experience from your mentoring progress.
-Through interviews, scientific papers and a number of different books, we have understood the crucial parts in making a mentoring program successful.
+In this guide, you will find information on how to get the best possible output and experience from your mentoring process.
+Through interviews, papers and a number of different books, we have gatthered some key observations in making a mentoring program successful.
 The conclusion is that there is a lot you can do yourself to increase the chances of learning and making the experience valuable.